Pituohai/pituohai.github.io/_pages/about.md

 News
 ======
 1. Our paper, titled 'Eating Speed Measurement Using Wrist-Worn IMU Sensors Towards Free-Living Environments' has been selected as the cover article for the IEEE Journal of Biomedical and Health Informatics (Volume: 28, Issue: 10, October 2024)
+2. Our paper, titled 'Unobtrusive Nighttime Movement Monitoring to Support Nursing Home Continence Care: Machine Learning Study,' was accepted for publication in JMIR Nursing, September 2024.
+3. Our paper, titled 'Detection of Eating Gestures in Older Persons Using IMU Sensors with Multi-Stage Temporal Convolutional Network,' was accepted for publication in the IEEE Sensors Journal, August 2024.